Skip to content

 The Essential Features of a Proper Sighthound Collar

 Understanding what makes a collar suitable for sighthounds is crucial for any owner who wants to prioritise their dog's comfort and safety.
 The most critical feature is width.
-A proper sighthound collar should be significantly wider than standard collars, typically measuring between 3 to 5 inches across.
+A proper sighthound collar should be significantly wider than standard collars, typically measuring between 2 and 3 inches (5 to 7.5cm) across the widest point.

 This increased width serves multiple purposes.
 It distributes pressure across a larger area of the neck, reducing the risk of tracheal damage and making the collar more comfortable during walks.
 The wider surface area also helps prevent the collar from riding up towards the throat or sliding down towards the chest, keeping it positioned correctly on the neck.

 The shape of a sighthound collar is equally important.
 Many feature a curved or contoured design that follows the natural line of your dog's neck, ensuring a comfortable fit that doesn't interfere with their movement or breathing.
-Some collars also incorporate a slight taper, being wider at the front of the throat and narrower towards the back of the neck.
+Some collars also incorporate a slight taper, being wider at the back of the neck and narrower towards the throat.

 Quality materials are non-negotiable for sighthound collars.
 Look for soft, supple leather or high-quality fabrics that won't cause chafing or irritation against your dog's sensitive skin.
 The hardware should be robust enough to handle a sighthound's surprising strength when they spot something interesting, yet refined enough to complement their elegant appearance.